Tunday Kababi Lucknow — The Insider Guide to the City of Nawabs

 ✦ The 160 Spice Secret

-The galouti kebab — literally meaning "thing that melts" — is cooked slowly in shallow oil until it achieves a texture so soft it dissolves the moment it touches your tongue.
-Most guests on our Lucknow food walk say it is unlike anything they have ever eaten.
-One bite and you understand immediately why this recipe has survived four centuries unchanged.
+The galouti kebab — literally meaning "thing that melts" — is cooked slowly in shallow oil until it achieves something most people do not believe until it happens to them: you do not chew it at all.
+It dissolves the moment it touches your tongue.
+Most guests on our Lucknow food walk finish one and immediately order two more — without saying a single word.
+That silence is the best review Tunday Kababi has ever received.

 Kebabs cooking on iron sticks over charcoal — Lucknow Awadhi cuisine India food tour TTI Tours